Reduce Friction, Optimize Workflows With Continuous Data Access & Webhooks

 Continuous data monitoring

-Argyle’s continuous data access also permits continuous data monitoring, so you can stay abreast of any changes to customer information like income fluctuations, changes in work status, and disruptions to payment-linked lending or direct deposit agreements.
+Argyle’s continuous data access also permits continuous data monitoring, so you can stay abreast of any changes to customer information like income fluctuations, changes in work status, and disruptions to payment-linked lending or direct deposit agreements with real-time data.
 To make it easy, Argyle utilizes webhook technology, which you can customize to alert you of changes to the data fields most pertinent to your business and workflows.

 Real-world application: mortgage originations